 Sassy dramatisation of the 1968 strike by 187 female machinists at Ford's Dagenham motor factory, an act of establishment-shaking defiance that led to the Equal Pay Act.
-Backed by sympathetic foreman Bob Hoskins, Sally ‘Happy-Go-Lucky' Hawkins leads the walkout with fellow working girls Jaime Winstone and Geraldine James, while Miranda Richardson provides support from the top as formidable employment minister Barbara Castle.
+Backed by sympathetic foreman Bob Hoskins, Sally 'The Shape of Water' Hawkins leads the walkout with fellow working girls Jaime Winstone and Geraldine James.
+Miranda Richardson provides support from the top as formidable employment minister Barbara Castle.
 Calendar Girls director Nigel Cole assembles another first-rate cast and once again displays a crowd-pleasing eye for the ladies.

 Too often, Essex girls get a bad rap.
 But not until the working WAGs of Dagenham threw a spanner in Ford's works in 1968 did Britain's unions finally join the fight against sexual discrimination.
 So fair pay to 'em.